 I did, however, experience at first-hand one of the major political moments of that turbulent and very political decade.
 This was the Bermondsey by-election, held on the 24th of February 1983.
 Many folk of my generation would need no reminding about this event.
 As democratic processes go it was a spectacular and vitriolic spectacle.
 I think that this, more than anything else, put me off organised politics for life.
 Politicians whimper now about the ‘loss of faith’ in our political process.
 My own dates back to this election, which took place before many of them were born.

 To anyone who wasn’t around in the 1980s, it’s hard to over-stress how polarised life was.
 Thatcher v Foot and the government v the unions were the main acts but there were plenty of side-shows.
-One of these was being waged within the Labour Party itself which was – then as now – hopelessly split between, on the one hand, pragmatic moderates who didn’t believe that the market economy had been created by Satan with a hangover and, on the other, a hard-left leadership headed by a grey-haired man with a dodgy dress sense and an unshakeable belief that life’s inequalities could only be remedied by dogmatic government intervention on a colossal scale.
-The difference between Corbyn and Michael Foot was that Foot was a man of genuine academic and intellectual accomplishments whereas Corbyn appears to be little more than a slightly unreal product of the political system: as, in a very different way, was the hapless David Cameron.
+One of these was being waged within the Labour Party itself which was – then as now – hopelessly split between, on the one hand, pragmatic opportunists who didn’t believe that the market economy had been created by Satan with a hangover and, on the other, a hard-left faction headed by a grey-haired man with a dodgy dress sense and an unshakeable belief that life’s inequalities could only be remedied by dogmatic government intervention on a colossal scale.
+The difference between Corbyn [who was Labour leader when I wrote this in December 2019] and Michael Foot was that Foot was a man of genuine academic and intellectual accomplishments whereas Corbyn appears to be little more than a slightly unreal product of the political system: as, in a very different way, was the hapless David Cameron.
 Certainly both Foot and Corbyn were equally out of their depth when dealing with Maggie and Boris (as, in the latter case, was Cameron), probably the two most opinionated, populist, divisive and un-ignorable politicians this country has produced since Churchill.

 The by-election was triggered when the incumbent, Bob Mellish, who had been elected with a huge majority in ’79 – staggeringly, his 11th consecutive victory, the first being in 1946 – professed himself disenchanted with Labour’s lurch to the left.
 He jumped ship to take up a lucrative post with the London Docklands Development Corporation, which was about to transform many parts of east London, including that part, into something utterly unrecognisable to its long-time inhabitants.
 The grotesque political pantomime that followed was amply to justify all Mellish’s fears about the troubles in his party.

 In Bermondsey, Labour’s leftwards drift was demonstrated by its choice of candidate.
 Peter Tatchell was radical, young, Australian and gay, any one of which would have made him unelectable in most seats at that time (including, as events were to prove, this one).
-This defect was obvious even to the Labour’s leadership which tried to block his nomination: the local party, in a move which showed just how unruly Labour had become, paid no attention to this and selected him.
+This defect was obvious even to the Labour’s leadership which tried to block his nomination.
+The local party paid no attention to this and selected him.
 One of Mellish’s cronies, John O’Grady, was persuaded to stand as the ‘real Bermondsey Labour’ candidate.
 The split in the Labour Party was made public for the first time: a nasty, visceral, tribal division which went to the heart of our national life and which has not been healed to this day.

 Two ‘Labour’ candidates would have been confusing enough.
 In fact there were to be four, with an Independent Labour and a National Labour Party, whatever they were, also deciding to stand.
 There would have been five but the fifth one got into a muddle with his nomination form and wrote his occupation in the box that was meant for his party.
 As a result, in addition to the other uncertainties the ballot paper posed there was a candidate standing under the surreal banner of ‘Systems Analyst’.
 If any of these people weren’t left-wing enough, there was also a Communist and – cranking the dial up still further – a Revolutionary Communist.